rapidspeciation/biodiversity_genomics_course/exercises/16_positive_selection_codeml.md

 Ref
 Yang, Wong & Nielsen 2005.
 Mol.
 Biol.
 Evol.
 22:1107-1118
-also this "paml" paper may give you a useful overview.

 Yang, Z. 2007.
 PAML 4: Phylogenetic analysis by maximum likelihood.
 Mol.
 Biol.
 Evol.
 24:1586-1591.